Skip to main content

 Create with Associations

-Populate relationship fields on the entity before calling Create() and sqlr will automatically persist them in the correct order within a single transaction:
+By default, populate relationship fields on the entity before calling Create() and sqlr will automatically persist them in the correct order within a single transaction:

 func (s *BlogService) createPost(ctx context.Context, authorId int64, title, body, status string, tags ...Tag) (*Post, error) {